logiclogue/culeq/README.md

 ### Default colour palette

-- There can be found hard-coded in `src/colours_bin.h`
+- These can be found hard-coded in `src/colours_bin.h`

 | Address | Word   | Description |
 |---------|--------|-------------|